anayanapalli/anayanapalli.github.io/bookfolio.md

 If you've checked out Malcolm Gladwell's "Blink" think of this book as the godfather of that book.
 Daniel Kahneman, a big shot (He and Tversky invented the field of Behavioural Economics) in the field, a Nobel Prize winner, wrote this gem.

 Now, a fair warning – it's not a walk in the park.
 It's only for the persistent ones out there.
 I took my sweet time with it, picking it up and putting it down for a few months.
-But once you crack it open, you might feel like you've hit the jackpot and won't need a million other books on behavioral economics.
+But once you read this tome, you don't have to read anything else on behavioral economics which are just rehashes of parts of this book.

 Kahneman's writing is crystal clear, and the way he explains stuff is mind-blowing.
 It really shows how deep his understanding is.
 So, if you've got the time, I'd totally recommend giving this book a go.
 It's written by one of the OGs in the field, and it's enlightening.